justinbois/distribution-explorer-app/discrete/negative_binomial.rst

 Story
 -----

-We perform a series of Bernoulli trials with probability :math:`\beta/(1+\beta)` of success.
+We perform a series of Bernoulli trials, each with probability :math:`\beta/(1+\beta)` of success.
 The number of failures, :math:`y`, before we get :math:`\alpha` successes is Negative Binomially distributed.

 An equivalent story is this: Draw a parameter :math:`\lambda` out of a :ref:`gamma` with parameters :math:`\alpha` and :math:`\beta`.
 Then draw a number :math:`y` out of a :ref:`poisson` with parameter :math:`\lambda`.
 Then :math:`y` is Negative Binomially distributed with parameters :math:`\alpha` and :math:`\beta`.
 For this reason, the Negative Binomial distribution is sometimes called the Gamma-Poisson distribution.